Table of contents[Show/Hide]

 The laptop must run the newest operating system; the operating system must be set to English.

 The parent is responsible to ensure a suitable replacement is available should the laptop need repaired or replaced due to damage.

 Saigon South International School has made a commitment to use legal software.
 Software piracy is illegal.
 It is expected that all software programs used for school-related activities are fully licensed.
-A list of suggested software can be found here.

 Students should arrive with their laptop fully charged and ready to use.
 The primary use of the laptop is for school use, it should be clean of anything that may hinder the ability to use it in class.
 Anything that reduces the laptop’s use in the classroom should be removed (this includes games, applications, filters, parental monitoring, settings to connect to your home gaming system, etc.) and any software required for class must be accessible on the laptop.